Tar Heel Junior Historian Association

 Who is eligible?

 In order to join the Wilkes Chapter of THJHA, students must be currently enrolled in a private or public school.
-The Wilkes Heritage Museum's chapter will accept students enrolled in Wilkes County schools in the 6th, 7th, and 8th grade.
-Homeschool students in the 6th - 8th grade are also welcome!
+The Wilkes Heritage Museum's chapter will accept students enrolled in Wilkes County schools in grades 4 - 12.
+Homeschool students are also welcome!

 Students involved in THJHA will be exposed to a multitude of educational and leadership opportunities.
 Students will attend day trips to historic sites and speaker presentations, learn to conduct historical and genealogical research, and actively use their critical thinking skills to think about state and local history.
 Students will have the opportunity to practice their public speaking skills by giving presentations and participating in group discussions.
 Students will also have the opportunity to develop their leadership skills.
 Members will also have the opportunity to compete in the Tar Heel Junior Historian Association Annual Contests and attend the THJHA Annual Convention at the North Carolina Museum of History in Raleigh.
 Each member will also receive two copies of Tar Heel Junior Historian Magazine per year, free of charge and will have their completed projects displayed at the Wilkes Heritage Museum for a year.

 Where/When do meetings take place?

-The THJHA will meet at the Wilkes Heritage Museum in the Blue Ridge Music Hall of Fame auditorium.
-Stay tuned for more information about the date and time for our interest meeting!
+The Wilkes Chapter of THJHA will meet at the Wilkes Heritage Museum in the Blue Ridge Music Hall of Fame auditorium.
+Meeting days are TBD.

 How do I join?